aab64/PyCatKin/readme.md

 ## Using the tool

 There are several case studies in the *examples* folder demonstrating different use cases.
-Note that some of these examples (used in the publications below) cannot be run by a user because they require data that is not shared here.

 ## Documentation
 The documentation is hosted on [pycatkin.readthedocs.io](https://pycatkin.readthedocs.io/)